Zack Snyder's Justice League

-Zack Snyder's Justice League is the 2021 director's cut of the 2017 American superhero film Justice League, the fifth film set within the DC Extended Universe (DCEU), which is based on the team of the same name appearing in DC Comics.
-It is intended to match director Zack Snyder's original vision for the film prior to his departure from the production.
+Zack Snyder's Justice League is the 2021 director's cut of the 2017 American superhero film Justice League, the fifth film set within the DC Extended Universe (DCEU), which is based on the DC superhero team Justice League.
+It is director Zack Snyder's original vision of the film prior to his departure from the production.
 The film follows Batman (Ben Affleck), Wonder Woman (Gal Gadot), Cyborg (Ray Fisher), Aquaman (Jason Momoa), the Flash (Ezra Miller), and Superman (Henry Cavill) as they form an alliance to stop the extradimensional New God Steppenwolf (Ciarán Hinds) and his army of Parademons from conquering Earth for his overlord, Darkseid (Ray Porter).

-The production of the original film was difficult, and the script frequently underwent major changes.
-In May 2017, Snyder stepped down during post-production following the death of his daughter, and Joss Whedon was hired to finish the film, completing it as an uncredited additional director.
+The production of the theatrical film was difficult, and the script frequently underwent major changes.
+In May 2017, Snyder stepped down during production following the death of his daughter Autumn, and Joss Whedon was hired to finish the film, completing it as an uncredited additional director.
 Whedon wrote and directed new sequences and incorporated a brighter, more humorous tone while significantly reducing the runtime in accordance with directives from Warner Bros.
 Pictures.
-The theatrical version polarized critics and underperformed at the box office, resulting in Warner Bros. developing future DCEU films around individual characters with less emphasis on a wider shared universe.
+The theatrical version polarized critics and underperformed at the box office, prompting Warner Bros. to develop future DCEU films around individual characters with less emphasis on a broader shared universe.

 Many people expressed interest in Snyder's version of the film, often colloquially referred to as the Snyder Cut.
 Although most industry insiders reported its release unlikely, Warner Bros. moved ahead with it in February 2020.
 In May 2020, Snyder announced it would be released as Zack Snyder's Justice League on HBO Max. $70 million was spent to complete the visual effects, score, and editing, with new material being shot in October 2020.
-The film is dedicated to the memory of Autumn Snyder.
+The film is dedicated to Autumn's memory.
 Zack Snyder's Justice League was released on HBO Max in the United States on March 18, 2021.
 It became the fourth-most-streamed film on the platform that year.
-Critics generally considered the film an improvement over the 2017 theatrical release.
+The film was released to positive reviews from critics, who generally considered it better than the theatrical cut, but criticised the lengthy runtime.

+This is also the last film in the DCEU to be directed or co-written by Snyder, as well as his last film to involve Warner Bros.
+Pictures.
+The next film in the franchise The Suicide Squad (2021) would be the last he and his wife Deborah Snyder would executive produce.